TXOG/ArcaneCrypt/README.md

 Some tips:

-- Use a strong, unique password for each vault.
+- Use a strong and unique password.
 - Keep your password safe and backed up in case you forget it.

 ## Credits